SudiptaNanda/Email-Spam-Ham-Detection/README.md

 Transform the words into a tf-idf matrix using the sklearn TfIdf transformation.
 Then, create train/test sets with the train_test_split function, using stratify parameter.
 The dataset is highly unbalanced and the stratify parameter will make a split so that the proportion of values in the sample produced will be the same as the proportion of values provided to parameter stratify.
 For example, if variable y is 0 and 1 and there are 30% of 0’s and 70% of 1’s, stratify=y will make sure that the random split has 30% of 0’s and 75% of 1’s.

 ## Train a Classifier
 Trained five models using the training data:
 a.
 Naive Bayes
 b.
 Decision Tree
 c.
 SVM
 d.
 Random Forest
 e.
 Logistic Regression

 Using the trained models, predicted the email label for test dataset.
 Calculated four metrics to gauge performance of the models:
 a.
 Accuracy
 b.
 Precision
 c.
 Recall
 d.
 F-score

 Below are the metrics explanation:-

-1. Precision
+**1. Precision**
 Precision refers to the closeness of two or more measurements to each other.
-In Machine Learning, precision is the fraction of relevant instances among the retrieved instances.
+In Machine Learning, precision is the fraction of relevant instances among the retrieved instances
     Precision = TP / (TP + FP) (Where TP = True Positive, TN = True Negative, FP = False Positive, FN = False Negative).

-2. Accuracy
+**2. Accuracy**
 Accuracy refers to the closeness of a measured value to a standard or known value.
     Accuracy = (TP+TN) / ALL

-3. Recall
+**3. Recall**
 Recall is how many of the true positives were recalled (found), i.e. how many of the correct hits were also found.
     Recall = TP / (TP + FN)

 4. F-Score
 F-scores are a statistical method for determining accuracy accounting for both precision and recall.
 It is essentially the harmonic mean of precision and recall.

 ## Compare performance of different classifiers